guc1/A-Piece-Of-Cake/UPDATE.md

 - 2025-10-24: Exposed activity ingredients in review mode and let users write per-ingredient feedback.
 - 2025-10-24: Moved ingredient list and feedback button below good/bad review fields.
 - 2025-10-24: Placed ingredient feedback boxes above the ingredient list in review mode.
+- 2025-10-24: Added review-only Daily Aim modal with feedback fields and per-ingredient reviews; renamed button to "Review daily aim" and kept it red when empty.
+ - 2025-10-24: Added review-only Daily Aim modal with feedback fields and per-ingredient reviews; renamed button to "Review daily aim" and kept it red when empty.
+ - 2025-10-24: Split Review Daily Aim modal into side-by-side columns with scrollable feedback and removed general vibe button.